Bernhard Steinberger: Arrest and detention of Berhard Steinberger

 While Ibolya Steinberger waited to learn her fate in a reassigned wartime detention camp at Kistarcsa, on 25 December 1950 Berhard Steinberger began the long rail journey from Berlin across the Soviet Union.
 His transport reached the Vorkuta labour camp complex on 1 February 1951.
 He was allocated to Camp 9 and, for daytime work, Shaft No. 8.
 Initially his difficulties were exacerbated by his inability to speak or understand Russian.
 Physical conditions in the camp were particularly harsh: over time they appear to have improved later.
 For Steinberger there was a constant current of anti-semitism which he learned to ignore, but it never completely went away.
 He was fit, and as he began to master the language and become acclimatized to the conditions, he began to find the hard physical work manageable, except during the final six months of his time in the camp when his customary fitness became compromised following of an accident.
 Mentally and physically, he remained in one piece.

 Steinberger later said that life in the labour camp gave him a realistic picture of the inner condition of Soviet society under Stalin.
 Stalin's death in March 1953 was followed by what some sources call the Khrushchev Thaw and, among camp inmates, a cautious revival of hope.
 On 1 April 1954 Steinberger submitted to the Soviet Party Central Committee an application for a review of his trial.
 Later he learned that his application had been suppressed by labour camp administrators, however.
-In May 1955 he addressed a personal letter of compalint to First Secretary Khrushchev, and another to the Party Central Control Commission.
+In May 1955 he addressed a personal letter of complaint to First Secretary Khrushchev, and another to the Party Central Control Commission.
 An officer from the military prosecutors' office was mandated to look at the case, but at the end of September 1955, before he could do so the officer's assignment was cancelled as an indirect consequence of the so-called "Adenauer-Initiative".
 Identified as an "amnestied war criminal", Bernhard Steinberger was released and arrived back in Berlin on 10 October 1955.